Need Microtomes for your studies?

 Most Popular Types of Microtome Machines

 The most versatile and frequently used version.
 It works in a rotational manner.
 The knife is motionless, remaining in a horizontal position.
 The machine body itself rotates around the blade, slicing as it goes.
-For example, the machine holds the sample just above the knife, then it moves downward over the knife, slicing a piece of the tissue off, then the machine pulls back and moves upwards before starting again.
-This produces tissue slices of 1-60 micrometres.
+For example, the machine holds the sample just above the knife, then it moves down over the knife, slicing a piece of the tissue off, then the machine pulls back and moves upwards before starting again.
+This produces tissue slices of 1-60 micrometers.

 Works by holding the sample still in the “shuttle”, which then advances and retreats over the blade.
 The slices that this machine produces are similar in thickness to a rotary microtome, however, it cuts tissues that are much “tougher” and are therefore hard to slice – more pressure is placed on the sample so a smooth cut can be made.
-Biologists use this type of machine for cutting bone and other difficult materials.
+Biologists use this type of machine for cutting bones and other difficult materials.

 A vibrating blade is the defining characteristic of this machine.
 This allows tough and hard samples to be cut without applying the pressure that another mechanism, with a stationary blade, would instill.
-This machine produces slices from 30-50 micrometres thick.
+This machine produces slices from 30-50 micrometers thick.

 Features & Parts of the Microtome